 I asked her, “When you were with Katie, did you keep saying to yourself that it would not work?”

 Her eyes widened as she looked at me, “How did you know that?
 Both my friend and I were saying that in our minds.”
 I replied to her, “It was as you said and what you thought.
 Hypnosis is a matter of agreement.
 So, in the panic attack, as I talked to you, we were in agreement.
 You wanted to come out of the panic attack, so you did.”

-Hypnosis requires trust between the client and the hypnotist.
-When the client trusts the hypnotist and is fully committed to change, it is amazing what can be accomplished with hypnosis.
+Hypnosis requires trust between the client and the hypnotherapist.
+When the client trusts the hypnotherapist and is fully committed to change, it is amazing what can be accomplished with hypnosis.

 Will hypnosis work for me?